aidenhongg/first-neural-network/README.md

-## I started this project after watching 3Blue1Brown's neural network series:
+## This project was based on 3Blue1Brown's neural network series:

 [![Watch the video](https://img.youtube.com/vi/aircAruvnKk/mqdefault.jpg)](https://youtu.be/aircAruvnKk)